Frequently asked questions and discussed topics...

 Over 21,000 herbs are used in India.
-7,000 of them are scientifically studied and categorised.
-Over 200,000 recipes are found in various Ayurvedic text books.
+7,000 of them are scientifically studied and categorized.
+Over 500,000 recipes are found in various Ayurvedic text books.
 An Ayurvedic physician would have immediate access to over 10,000 recipes and 2,000 single herbs.
 Many Ayurvedic doctors alter the traditional recipes to suit the client.
 Including panchakarma, purvakarma, shodhana, rasayana and paschat karma there are over 30 therapies and their variations.

 What is an Ayurveda diet?